 William A. Seiter

-College sweethearts Julie and Ives have planned to marry as soon as school is over.
+College sweethearts Julie and Ives have planned to marry.
 Their plans go amiss when Julie meets a weak writer and runs off to marry him.
 After her husband dies, she's left in Paris, penniless and with a daughter to support.
 She decides to return to her home town with the intent to renew her romance with Ives.
 His family and a scheming co-ed vow to avert a reunion of the two...
 Written by

 Daniel Bubbeo <firstname.lastname@example.org>

 This film was a disappointment at the box office, losing $64,104 (almost $1.1M in 2016).
 See more »

 I'm right here.